jason040510/CS506_Final_Project/README.md

 The MAE varies between 0.3 to 0.8 for our model, as different sites have different variations and patterns.
 Please refer to the plots folder after running the code for the model performance visualization.
-Here is a sample of our model on Puerto Rico:
+Here is a sample of our model on Puerto Rico (For other stations check for the plots/ floder after running the model):
 ![Prophet Model with wave height](image/PuertoRico_41053_WVHT.png)
 ![Prophet Model with water temperature](image/PuertoRico_41053_WTMP.png)
 ## Webpage